willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR06/README.md

 - screenshot goes here -

 Select the Hosting option in the command line.
-Next select our project ```my-cool-app``` that we created earlier.
+Next select our project ```my-material-design-app``` that we created earlier.
 Next it will ask what file to use for the Firebase real time database rules.
 For now you can just use the default.

 ***The next step is important!*** The cli will ask what folder to use as the public directory.
 For our project we want to use the ```dist/``` directory instead of Firebase’s default ```public/``` directory.
 So type in the command line ```dist```.